ndelacruzoliver/ndelacruzoliver.github.io/index.md

 Software Engineer<br>
 Dates Employed: Oct 2013 – Sep 2015<br>
 Location: Philippines<br>
-- Worked on the development and unit testing of new core banking system.
+- Worked on the development of the new core banking system
-- Worked with the project management group to develop new functionality required by customers.
-- Assisted production support by providing bug fixes for issues reported by customers.
+- Supported production by providing bug fixes to the issues reported by the client
-- Provided input to other groups on the deployment and testing of the software.
+- Collaborated with the project management group to design and develop new features of the system
-- Worked on the development and maintenance of the existing system used by the client
+- Contributed to the enhancement and maintenance of the existing system

 Technologies: Java, JPA, JSF, Spring, PureMVC, Oracle Database, JBehave, Mockito, AngularJS, AJAX, JSON, JQuery, Maven, Git, iReport/JasperReports